AFE-GmdG/wasm-math/README.md

 A cross product isn't that complex.
 However, if the performance gain is already 3x for this simple operation, the gain for more complex operations like matrix-matrix multiplication will be even higher.

 ## Memory management insights and challenges
-Tests have shown that if the Vector3, Quaternion, and Matrix4 classes are not written with memory management from the start, any speed advantage gained by using WebAssembly is negated by the necessary marshaling between JavaScript and WebAssembly.
+Tests have shown that if the Vector3, Quaternion, and Matrix4 classes are not written with efficiant memory management in mind from the start, any speed advantage gained by using WebAssembly is negated by the necessary marshaling between JavaScript and WebAssembly.

 Therefore each class has a dedicated memory space within the WebAssembly memory.
 In this configuration there are 6 Pages, each with 64KB.
 Each part could hold up to 4096 instances of the respective class.